daniel-ayvar/homelab-infrastructure/docs/setting_up_nodes.md

 > * network: 1 2.5G NIC, Wifi

 ## Initializing the nodes
-Each node must be installed with debian 12.8 iso.
-When initialized, ensure the following are configured:
+Ensure the nodes are configured with the following:

 __For all__
-* ssh server is installed
+* ensure that the correct ip address defined in the terraform.

+__For minis00__
-*
+* proxmox VE 8.3 iso

 __For minis01 - minis03__
+* debian 12.8 iso
 * network is initialized with eth2
+* gateway & dns is set to vlan30 gateway
+* host url set to <NODE_NAME>.pve.local

 Once all nic are connected to the homelab router, then you can continue.

 ## Setting up a SSH key
 To remove the need for password authentication for ssh, manually create a ssh key and add the public key to the target machines.

 ### **Step 1: Generate an SSH Key Pair**
 On your local machine, generate a new SSH key: